Scheduled MonumentsEnglandPen Pits quern quarries N of Combe Bottom

 What is Pen Pits quern quarries N of Combe Bottom?

-Pen Pits quern quarries is an ancient monument located north of Combe Bottom in Somerset, England.
+Pen Pits quern quarries is a prehistoric and Roman period extraction site located north of Combe Bottom in Somerset.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004687.

 Who is responsible for protecting Pen Pits quern quarries N of Combe Bottom?